-Attach the optional outdoor grill to the mounting bracket on the door side of the camper using the interlocking tabs.
+Attach the optional outdoor grill to the mounting bracket on the door side of the camper using the interlocking bracket.
 The flexible propane hose can then be attached by using the quick connect located on the underside of the camper, below the mounting bracket.
-The valve handle must be in the off position for the hose to connect and disconnect.
-The valve position is perpendicular to the line in the "off" position and parallel to the line in the "on" position.